httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Parsers MUST support Tokens with at least 512 characters.

-Note that Token allows the same characters as the "token" ABNF rule defined in {{?RFC7230}}, with the exceptions that the first character is required to be either ALPHA or "\*", and ":" and "/" are also allowed in subsequent characters.
+Note that Token allows the same characters as the "token" ABNF rule defined in {{HTTP}}, with the exceptions that the first character is required to be either ALPHA or "\*", and ":" and "/" are also allowed in subsequent characters.

 ### Byte Sequences {#binary}